rcherrueau/execo/doc/execo_g5k.rst

 .. automodule:: execo_g5k

-To use execo_g5k, your code must be run from grid5000.
-Passwordless, public-key based authentification must be used (either with appropriate public / private specific g5k keys shared on all your home directories, or with an appropriate ssh-agent forwarding configuration).
+To use execo_g5k, passwordless, public-key based authentification must be used (either with appropriate public / private specific g5k keys shared on all your home directories, or with an appropriate ssh-agent forwarding configuration).

-The code can be run from a frontend or from g5k nodes (in the latter case, of course, you would explicitely refer to the local g5k by name, and the node running the code needs to be able to connect to all frontends)
+The code can be run from a frontend, from a computer outside of Grid5000 (for this you need an appropriate configuration, see section `Running from outside Grid5000`_) or from g5k nodes (in this case, you need to explicitely refer to the local Grid5000 site / frontend by name, and the node running the code needs to be able to connect to all involved frontends)

 OAR functions
 =============